gonzalezrostani/Assignment-6/labNotes.md

 ## Create a new git repository
 The first step is to create your git repository in the right directory.
 For doing that we are going to use _git init_, but be careful, you need to first posit yourself in the directory.

-* Go intro your directory, the place were you have the files that you want to share with your co-author.
+* Go into your directory, the place were you have the files that you want to share with your co-author.
 * Type _git init_, this command has the function fo setting up a rep
 * Work!
 Here you should create the files that you need for example a _Readme.md_ file explaining what is the contents of your repository.
 * Once you have all your files you should type _git add_ and the names of the files that you want to add.
 For example: _git add Readme.md Myproject.txt_.
 This command basically “stage” files and directories until the next commit.